tigera-cs/Calico-Foundation/2.2-networking-pod-connectivity-advanced-lab/README.md

 ```

-### Create additional Calico IP Pools
+### Create an additional Calico IPPool

-When Calico is deployed, a defaul IPPOOL is created in the cluster based on the address family (IPv4-IPv6) enabled in the cluster.
+When Calico is deployed, a defaul IPPool is created in the cluster based on the address family (IPv4-IPv6) enabled in the cluster.
 This cluster runs only IPv4.
-As a result, we will only have an IPPOOL for IPv4.
-By default, Calico creates a default IPPOOL for the whole cluster pod network CIDR range.
-However, this can be customized and a subset of pod network CIDR can be used for the default IPPOOL.\
+As a result, we will only have an IPPool for IPv4.
+By default, Calico creates a default IPPool for the whole cluster pod network CIDR range.
+However, this can be customized and a subset of pod network CIDR can be used for the default IPPool.\
-Let's find the configured IPPOOL in this cluster using the following command.
+Let's find the configured IPPool in this cluster using the following command.

 ```
 kubectl get ippools -o yaml